merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/01_Overview.md

  - [Demo It](http://demo.merchantprotocol.com/M1-zone/)
  - [Forum: Talk About It](https://merchantprotocol.com/forums/forum/magento-plugin-forum/shipping-payment-promotion-currency-catalog-filtering/)

 The Zones Manager extension enables us to create and manage geo zones with their own settings.
-It assigns the customer to a certain zone depending on his / her place of residence.
+It assigns the customer to a certain zone depending on his place of residence.
 For each zone, the next options can be defined: minimum order amount, product prices, product special prices, product tier prices, catalog price rules, allowed / default stores, currencies, payment methods, shipping methods, catalog categories and products.

 #### Features